nasa/mmt/README.md

     rake cmr:load

 After you see "Done!", you can load the app in your browser and use the local CMR.
+If you see an error `Faraday::Error::ConnectionFailed: Connection refused - connect(2)` you should wait a few more seconds, then try to load data again.

+To stop the locally running CMR, run this command:

+    rake cmr:stop

+You will need to stop the CMR before upgrading to a new CMR version.
+Note: stopping the running CMR for any reason will delete all data from the CMR.
+You will have to load the data again when you start it.